 June 12: Opening day for most Summer Studies classes

-July 6: A second session of Health 1, First Aid/CPR/AED, and Individualized Math classes begins
+July 12: A second session of Health 1 and Math Refresher classes begins

 Student Evaluations Parents of students will receive their child’s written evaluation during the week following completion of each course.
 These grades and/or comments will be delivered using email by default.
 If you need to have the reports printed and sent by regular mail, contact our office.
 Six-week courses will also provide a mid-term evaluation.
-Families will receive a form with which to make requests to have evaluations and/or grades forwarded to other schools.
+Contact the Summer Studies coordinator if evaluations and/or grades need to be forwarded to other schools,

 Hawken School academic credit is granted only as specified in individual course descriptions.
 If a student does not attend Hawken, permission to seek academic credit should be cleared through the administration at the student’s school in advance of taking a course.